MaxZanella/transduction-for-vlms/README.md

 ---

 ## Usage
 We present the basic usage to get started with our method.
 You have to pass the datasets folder path and the pre-computed prototypes folder path.
-Every script has pre-set parameters but you can change them manually.
+Each script has pre-set parameters but you can change them manually.

 ### CLIP + TransCLIP-ZS
 TransCLIP-ZS based on the textual embeddings of the zero-shot model.